What Is A Caricature Artist?

 At the same time, drawings often contain sophisticated puns and in-jokes, rooted in wordplay.
 Possibly the most famous examples of this are the series of lithographs by Honore Daumier from the early 1830s representing King Louis-Philippe in the form of a pear.
 The monarch’s face, with its large jowls, was pear-shaped, and so was his rotund body.
 In French slang the word for pear, le poire, was also a colloquial term for “simpleton.”
 Also the king’s initials, L. P., could be read Le Poire.
 The basic visual trope communicates its message clearly, even if we don’t grasp the wordplay.
 We can gather that the king was being ridiculed for being sluggish and obese.
 In many cases, particularly with political satire, this sort of punning became almost deliberately arcane, rather in the fashion of the iconography of medieval saints.

 Anthropomorphic caricature was hugely popular from the middle of the nineteenth century.
 These caricatures provide a record, of changing attitudes to the human body, its form, and its functions.
-The practice of caricature also has connotations of moral judgement, as well as bodily excess or mere physical form.
+The practice of caricature also has connotations of moral judgment, as well as bodily excess or mere physical form.

 More recently, the twin crises of the early twentieth century — the Great Depression and the rise of Fascism on the continent — have provided caricaturists with fertile if also painful subjects for their comedy.
 In Germany, George Grosz (1893–1959) used his art to expose the moral bankruptcy of the German state during the Weimar and Nazi periods.
 Almost entirely self-taught, Grosz drew spare caricatures representing opulent Germans as wholly debauched, their bodies glutted on sexual excess and political corruption.
 Fortunately, the twentieth century also saw more pleasurable and prosperous times.
 In reflecting upon the opulence of the twenties or the wealth of the 1980s, American journals such as The New Yorker, and the British comic magazine Punch, image an affluent society which they wish to chasten yet also to celebrate.
 The harsh images of Gilray and Grosz are not present, perhaps, but a canny social commentary remains.